 Stokes To Go opens bright and early at 8am Monday to Saturday, and 10am on Sundays.
 It’s perfect for picking up a tasty morning snack to eat on the go while exploring the city, or enjoying the surroundings of one of our city’s most famous buildings.

 Lincoln is a small city, and as you travel outwards, busy streets soon give way to quaint little villages as you get into the countryside.
 We love exploring these surrounding villages and finding the many gems among them for eating out.
-Lately, we’ve been looking out for places to enjoy a cosy village breakfast.
+Lately, we’ve been looking out for places to enjoy a cosy village breakfast, and other gems around the town’s outskirts.

 Homestead, Bracebridge Heath